neondatabase/website/content/docs/community/contribution-guide.md

 ## Why should you contribute?

 Open-source projects and their documentation are always evolving.
-Contributing to documentation is a great way for beginners to get started in open-source, and for experienced developers to explain complex topics while sharing their knowledge with the community.
+Contributing to documentation is a great way for beginners to get started in open source and for experienced developers to explain complex topics while sharing their knowledge with the community.

 By contributing to the Neon docs, you're helping us create a stronger learning resource for all developers.
 Whether you've found a typo, a section that's hard to understand, or you've noticed that a certain topic is missing, your contributions are always welcome and very much appreciated.

 ## How to contribute

-The content for the documentation is located in the [Neon website repository](https://github.com/neondatabase/website), in the `doc/content/` directory.
-To make a contribution, you have two options: you can either edit the files directly on GitHub, or you can clone the repo and edit the files on your local machine.
+The content for the documentation is located in the [Neon website repository](https://github.com/neondatabase/website) in the `doc/content/` directory.
+To make a contribution, you have two options: you can edit files directly on GitHub or fork the repo and edit the files on your local machine.
 If you prefer the former option, which is great for edits and small updates, there is an **Edit this page** link at the bottom of each Neon documentation page.

 ![GitHub edit this page link](/docs/community/edit_this_page.png)

-Clicking the link takes you to the Markdown file in GitHub, where you can click the Edit this page icon to make a change.
-When you are finished editing, commit your changes and create a pull request.
+Clicking the link takes you to the Markdown file in GitHub, where you can click the **Edit this page** icon to make a change.
+When you are finished editing, commit your changes to create a pull request.

 ## Working with GitHub